RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 The way people make and keep relationships has changed.
 In the 21st century; we are truly living in a virtual reality.
 However, there is an increasing focus on the way social networking sites are used.
 High-profile cases of racism, sexism, and other forms of abuse have resulted in many people calling for tighter regulations.
 Some people in power have even called for the public to boycott certain sites as a form of moral protest.

 Although written 2000+ years ago, does the Bible have any guidance for life online?
 Would Jesus approve of the internet?

 1. The internet reveals who you are It's worth saying that the internet itself is neither good nor bad.
 It is how people use it that determines whether it is a force for good or bad.
 Jesus taught that:

 'A good man brings good things out of the good stored up in his heart, and an evil man brings evil things out of the evil stored up in his heart.
 For the mouth speaks what the heart is full of.'
 (Luke 6:45)

-The internet provides an opportunity to pass on a message to friends, strangers, the world.
-It is a means of helping people, offering advice and support, creating a revolution against an unjust system, raising awareness of issues.
+The internet provides an opportunity to pass on a message to friends, strangers, and the world.
+It is a means of helping people, offering advice and support, creating a revolution against an unjust system, and raising awareness of issues.
 But the anonymity that the internet provides can be abused and people can say terrible things with no consequence to themselves.
 What does our internet use say about us, our values and our character?

 2. Be careful what you say The Bible has a lot to say about what you do with your voice.
 The Book of James contains a lot of wisdom about the power of words: